Thunderbolt Peak

-Thunderbolt Peak is a peak in the Palisades group of peaks in the Sierra Nevada in the U.S. state of California.
+Thunderbolt Peak is a peak in the Palisades group located in the Sierra Nevada of California.
 It rises to 14,009 ft and could be considered the thirteenth-highest peak in the state, but since the peak has less than 300 ft of prominence it is usually considered a subsidiary peak of North Palisade.
 But if it is considered a separate mountain peak, Thunderbolt Peak is the northernmost fourteener in the Sierra Nevada.

 The first ascent was attempted by a party of very well-known climbers.
 During the climb, a lightning bolt struck very close to Jules Eichorn, breaking his concentration.
 The mountain was named in commemoration of this event.